tbranyen/diffhtml/packages/diffhtml/README.md

 [Back to quick jump](#quick-jump)

-Multi-line strings can be achieved using the ES6 language feature tagged template strings.
-These are only useful if you interpolate primative JavaScript types.
+Multi-line strings can be achieved using the ES6 language feature template literal strings.
+These utilize the back-tick and may be spread over multiple lines.
+These are only useful if you interpolate primative JavaScript types. diffHTML is smart enough to recongize the following example as a single `<strong>` instead of parsing as two text nodes and a span:

 ``` js
 import { innerHTML } from 'diffhtml';